Making changes to your home

 - Leaseholders meet the total cost of installation and our administration fee for considering the request

 Leaseholders will continue to be charged a proportion of the costs of replacing communal windows and any exterior painting costs, including painting of the replacement windows if wooden window frames are installed.

-If you would like to install CCTV in/around your home, you need to make sure that you follow our guidelines, which you can find here: Guidance on the use of CCTV in or around your home
+If you would like to install CCTV in/around your home, you need to make sure that you follow our guidance on the use of CCTV in or around your home.

 Before we can confirm that you are allowed to install CCTV, one of our Community Specialists will need to visit your home so that you can obtain written permission to do so.
 If you'd like to talk to someone about installing CCTV equipment, please contact us.

 Aerials and satellite dishes